A new initiative is underway to breathe life back into the 700,000-gallon ocean tank at Biosphere

 Ann Fraser combined two methods for studying host plant odors and how the moth reacts to them: the electroantennogram (EAG), in which an electrode is inserted into the moth's antennae, and nerve impulses recorded, and the gas chromatograph (GC), which chemically analyzes odors.
 She caused plant odors to flow over a moth antenna hooked up to an EAG, and simultaneously chemically analyze those compounds in a GC.
 Using this technique, Fraser is starting to characterize the complex odors of tomato plants into single compounds, seeing how the moth responds to those compounds, and determining the roles they play in hostplant selection.

-"It's great that there's a whole little community that's developed [on Manduca]... what started out as a model for cellular, developmental events has now become also a great model for studying insect-plant interactions," commented Hildebrand.
+"It's great that there's a whole little community that's developed ... what started out as a model for cellular, developmental events has now become also a great model for studying insect-plant interactions," commented Hildebrand.

 This same moth is the focus of a UA outreach project to K-12 students,